AndyObtiva/glimmer-dsl-swt/README.md

 This is accomplished via the Shape DSL a sub-DSL of the Glimmer GUI DSL, which makes it possible to draw graphics declaratively with very understandable and maintainable syntax.

 Shape keywords and their args (including defaults) are listed below (they basically match method names and arguments on [org.eclipse.swt.graphics.GC](https://help.eclipse.org/2020-12/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/graphics/GC.html) minus the `draw` or `fill` prefix in downcase):
-- `arc​(x, y, width, height, startAngle, arcAngle, fill: false)` arc is part of a circle within an oval area, denoted by start angle (degrees) and end angle (degrees)
+- `arcÃ¢â‚¬â€¹(x, y, width, height, startAngle, arcAngle, fill: false)` arc is part of a circle within an oval area, denoted by start angle (degrees) and end angle (degrees)
-- `focus​(x, y, width, height)` this is just like rectangle but its foreground color is always that of the OS widget focus color (useful when capturing user interaction via a shape)
+- `focusÃ¢â‚¬â€¹(x, y, width, height)` this is just like rectangle but its foreground color is always that of the OS widget focus color (useful when capturing user interaction via a shape)
 - `image(image, x, y)` [image](#image)
 - `line(x1, y1, x2, y2)` line
 - `oval(x, y, width, height, fill: false)` oval if width does not match heigh and circle if width matches height.
 Can be optionally filled.
-- `point​(x, y)` point
+- `pointÃ¢â‚¬â€¹(x, y)` point
 - `polygon(pointArray, fill: false)` polygon consisting of points, which close automatically to form a shape that can be optionally filled (when points only form a line, it does not show up as filled)
 - `polyline(pointArray)` polyline is just like a polygon, but it does not close up to form a shape, remaining open (unless the points close themselves by having the last point or an intermediate point match the first)
 - `rectangle(x, y, width, height, fill: false)` standard rectangle, which can be optionally filled
 - `rectangle(x, y, width, height, arcWidth = 60, arcHeight = 60, fill: false, round: true)` round rectangle, which can be optionally filled, and takes optional extra round angle arguments
-- `rectangle​(x, y, width, height, vertical = true, fill: true, gradient: true)` gradient rectangle, which is always filled, and takes an optional extra argument to specify true for vertical gradient (default) and false for horizontal gradient
+- `rectangleÃ¢â‚¬â€¹(x, y, width, height, vertical = true, fill: true, gradient: true)` gradient rectangle, which is always filled, and takes an optional extra argument to specify true for vertical gradient (default) and false for horizontal gradient
 - `text(string, x, y, flags = nil)` text with optional flags (flag format is `swt(comma_separated_flags)` where flags can be :draw_delimiter (i.e. new lines), :draw_tab, :draw_mnemonic, and :draw_transparent as explained in [GC API](https://help.eclipse.org/2020-12/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/graphics/GC.html))

 Shape keywords that can be filled with color can take an keyword argument `fill: true`.
 Defaults to false when not specified unless background is set with no foreground (or foreground is set with no background), in which case a smart default is applied.